OBILISETTVYSHNAVI/travel-recommendation/README.md

 Contains metadata for travel destinations.

 Column Name	                  Description
-Name	                  Name of the travel destination State	                  State where the destination is located Type	                  Category of the destination (e.g., Beach, Historical, Nature) Popularity	            Popularity score based on visit frequency BestTimeToVisit	        Ideal season to visit the destination Rating	                Average user rating of the destination
+Name	               -   Name of the travel destination

+State	               -   State where the destination is located

+Type	                -  Category of the destination (e.g., Beach, Historical, Nature)

+Popularity	           - Popularity score based on visit frequency

+BestTimeToVisit	      -  Ideal season to visit the destination

+Rating	             -   Average user rating of the destination

 2️⃣ Final_Updated_Expanded_Reviews.csv
 Contains user-generated reviews for different destinations.

 Column Name                       Description
-UserID	                   Unique identifier for the user DestinationName	           Name of the reviewed destination Review	                   Text-based review by the user Rating	                   Rating provided by the user (scale of 1-5)
+UserID	               -    Unique identifier for the user

+DestinationName	          - Name of the reviewed destination

+Review	                 -  Text-based review by the user

+Rating	                  - Rating provided by the user (scale of 1-5)

 3️⃣ Final_Updated_Expanded_UserHistory.csv
 Stores user travel history and preferences.

 Column Name	                        Description
-UserID	                       Unique identifier for the user PastVisitedDestinations	       List of previously visited destinations PreferredType	                 User's preferred type of travel (e.g., Adventure, Historical) PreferredSeason	               User's preferred season for travelling
+UserID	                  -     Unique identifier for the user

+PastVisitedDestinations	       -List of previously visited destinations

+PreferredType	              -   User's preferred type of travel (e.g., Adventure, Historical)

+PreferredSeason	               -User's preferred season for travelling

 4️⃣ Final_Updated_Expanded_Users.csv
 Contains demographic and travel behavior data of users.

 Column Name	                             Description
-UserID	                       Unique identifier for the user Age                            Age of the user
+UserID	                       Unique identifier for the user Age                        -    Age of the user

-Gender	                       Gender of the user TravelFrequency	               Frequency of travel (e.g., Monthly, Yearly) Budget	                       Estimated travel budget range
+Gender	                -       Gender of the user

+TravelFrequency	           -    Frequency of travel (e.g., Monthly, Yearly)

+Budget	                  -     Estimated travel budget range

 4. Data Preprocessing & Feature Selection: